 Gifted Math Curriculum – Each course aligns with the Minnesota Graduation Standards

-First year: curriculum covers the seventh grade Connected Math Program (CMP 7).
+First year: curriculum covers the seventh grade Math Standards.

-Third year: Gifted Geometry is taught from the Key Curriculum Press Discovering Geometry textbooks.
+Third year: Gifted Geometry is taught using the APEX learning system.

 Fourth year: Algebra 2 is offered in the regular NSO Math sequence, using curriculum from the Apex Learning system.